Electrician Training and Career Info

 - The average annual salary is $56,650.

 - The average annual salary for the top 10 percent is $90,420 or higher.

 In some cases, the average electrical technician salary is about the same as that of an electrician.
 However, in other cases, electrical technicians may be working as apprentices.
 And wages are often lower during an electrical apprenticeship.
 Most employers pay electrician apprentices between 30 and 50 percent of the rate paid to fully trained and licensed electricians.*

 Outlook for Employment

-When it comes to the job outlook, the prospects for jobs look good, due to a projected employment increase of 20 percent between 2012 and 2022.* With the population growing, new houses, restaurants, schools, and other residential and commercial buildings will continue to increase in number, expanding the need for professional electricians who can handle the wiring and other electrical work required for these new structures.
+When it comes to the job outlook, the prospects for jobs look good, due to a projected employment increase of nine percent between 2016 and 2026.* With the population growing, new houses, restaurants, schools, and other residential and commercial buildings will continue to increase in number, expanding the need for professional electricians who can handle the wiring and other electrical work required for these new structures.
 Plus, older buildings will continue to require updates and improvements, including electrical-related work.